-As more and more daily activities are propelled online, the ability to protect your privacy, identity, and data becomes paramount.
-With iOS 14 and iPadOS 14, Apple has gone on a mission to boost transparency and set limits for services that seek to mine your personal data for profit and invade your privacy.
-Some new features introduced in the updated mobile operating systems accelerate the process by helping you control access to and monitor your data, while some are awaiting implementation.
-Here’s how to use some of the new privacy and security features in iOS 14.
+Every day, we hear horror stories about internet users getting hacked, harassed, robbed, tricked, and having their identities snatched.
+It’s no joke, and the ability to protect your privacy, identity, and data has become paramount.
+Thankfully, with iOS 14 and iPadOS 14, Apple has come a long way in boosting transparency and limiting services that seek to mine your personal data for profit or invade your privacy.
+Some iOS 14 features compound extra protection by helping you control access to and monitor your data.
+Here’s how to use the major security features in iOS 14.

 Microphone and camera recording lights

-New amber and green indicators in your device’s status bar signal when an app has used your camera or microphone.
+Cameras and microphones spying on us is one of our oldest tech fears, and iOS 14 has made those worries a thing of the past — or can confirm your suspicions.
+The amber and green indicators in your device’s status bar signal when an app has used your camera or microphone.
 The amber light signifies an app has used your mic, while a green light signals access to your camera.
-If there’s no good reason for those recording functions to be used, those lights can be a reminder to remove app permissions where required.
+If there’s no good reason for those recording functions to be used, those lights serve as a reminder to update your app permissions.

 Restrict access to stored photos

-You may want some apps to have access to your photos, but probably not every single one of them.
-When an app wants to access stored photos on your device, it must ask permission, and with iOS 14, you can give conditional permission as opposed to blanket permission.
+You probably don’t want every app you own to be able to access your photos.
+So, when an app seeks access to photos on your device, it must ask permission.
+With iOS 14, you can give conditional permission as opposed to blanket permission.
 You can allow access to all photos, no photos, or only selected photos.
 You can further restrict access by specifying certain photos or folders in Settings > Privacy > Photos, where you can modify access for each app individually.

-While you’ve always been able to hide a photo from casual view by tapping Hide on any photo, those hidden photos on your iPhone or iPad remained relatively easy to find.
-With iOS 14, you can now hide a Hidden folder.
-Go to Settings > Photos > Hidden Album and switch it off.
-Now, prying eyes can see neither the photo nor the hidden folder where it resides.
-You’ll need to turn the Hidden Album back on to see your photos again, but that’s a small price to pay for a little privacy.
+While you’ve always been able to hide a photo from casual view by tapping Hide on any individual photo, those hidden photos on your iPhone or iPad remained relatively easy to find.
+With iOS 14, you can hide a Hidden folder.
+Go to Settings > Photos > Hidden Album, and switch it off so curious peepers can see neither the photo nor the hidden folder where it resides.
+You’ll need to turn Hidden Album back on to see your photos again, but that’s a small price to pay for a little privacy.

 Password security assistance